andrewcooke/spokes/README.md

 Many patterns can have more than one name.
-For example, you could describe a traditional 3 Cross pattern as "3A", "3B0", "3,-3C" or even "3,-3,3,-3C" etc.  To avoid duplication I always prefer A over B, and B over C.  This means, for example, that there are no "B0" patterns (since those are all "A").
+For example, you could describe a traditional 3 Cross pattern as "3A", "3B0", "3,-3C" or even "3,-3,3,-3C" etc.  To avoid duplication I always prefer A over B, and B over C.  This means that there are no "B0" patterns (since those are all "A").

+Similarly, lists of spoke offsets should be ordered so that small (but non-negative) values occur first (more exactly, a lexical sorting based on numeri values, but where negative values come later; more exactly still, please see the code).

 ### Rim Compatability